luminus-framework/luminus/resources/public/md/routes.md

 Next, we'll write the function which implements the rule we described above.
 This function must accept three argument which are the method, the url, and the params.
-The function must return a boolean indicating whether the page matches the specified rule.
+The function must return a boolean indicating whether the page satisfies the specified rule.

 Here's a function which checks that the URI is of the format "/private/:id" and that the id matches the user in the session.